-Students are involved in creating performance pieces, in particular for our annual dance performance: Movement Evening.
-There is also the opportunity to get involved with competition pieces for regional competitions such as Crossing Borders and Fresh.
+Students will be involved in creating performance pieces, in particular for our annual dance performance: Movement Evening.
+There is also the opportunity to get involved with competition pieces for regional competitions such as Crossing

+Borders and Fresh.
 In addition, there is the chance to attend workshops in aerial arts and dance conventions, such as the national convention Move It! and events at higher education institutions like the University of Central Lancashire.